applied-systems-biology/misaxx-utils/README.md

 This repository contains additional helpers and tools related to MISA++.

 * `./logos` Contains different variations of the MISA++ logo.
-* `./superbuild-win32` Scripts that builds MISA++ on Windows.
+* `./windows-builds` Scripts that build MISA++ on Windows, as well as the Fiji package.
 Only works in MSYS2.
-* `./package-fiji` Script that creates a distribution of MISA++ for ImageJ.
-* `./autopackage-win32.sh` Creates a standalone Fiji package and Fiji-plugin package.
-Only works in MSYS2.
+* `./linux-builds` Scripts that build MISA++ Linux packages via Docker

 # Copyright